 Examination information, frequently asked questions, and resources for Washington Consumer Loan Companies.

-The entry letter is sent to the licensee prior to a routine examination.
-The entry letter contains the Managers Questionnaire.
-The Managers Questionnaire will be completed by the licensee and returned to the Department prior to the examination.
+The Manager’s Questionnaire is sent to the licensee prior to a routine examination.
+The Manager’s Questionnaire will be completed by the licensee and returned to the Department prior to the examination.

 Common Examination Findings